zammad/zammad-admin-documentation/channels/email/settings.rst

          | Learn more in :doc:`Settings → Ticket </settings/ticket>`.

 Sender Format Separator: Default value ``via``
-   This is a can be a string you can freely choose.
+   This can be a string you can freely choose.
 It divides the agent's name and the display name of the channel whenever needed.

 Ticket Subject Forward: Default value ``FWD``